 It is likely that travel will look very different after the coronavirus pandemic.
 Once it is safe to travel, there will likely be a boom in international travel, says Mikkelsen, as people will want to reconnect with the world after months spent in isolation.
 Local travel will increase too, particularly for people who feel safer staying closer to home.

 Countries which rely heavily on tourism will probably introduce extra measures to entice travellers back after the pandemic has passed, “offering discounts to encourage people to return to travel and help them recover from the damage that coronavirus has caused”.

 Which will be the best countries to travel to?

-Some countries have managed to limit the spread of coronavirus more significantly than others, so much so that countries such as Denmark and Norway have already taken steps to open up again.
+Some countries have managed to limit the spread of coronavirus more significantly than others, so much so that countries have already taken steps to open up again.